-Ruth Rootberg, M.AmSAT
+Ruth Rootberg, M.AmSAT, M.STAT

 AmSAT Certified Teacher of the Alexander Technique